Portland Sea Dogs: Stadium

 The Sea Dogs' home stadium is Delta Dental Park at Hadlock Field, named after longtime Portland High School baseball coach Edson Hadlock.
 It has a seating capacity of 7,368.
 Hadlock Field is often visited by vacationing celebrities, such as former NFL coach Bill Parcells, former U.S. President George H. W. Bush, and his wife Barbara.
 In left field stands the Maine Monster, a 37 ft replica of Fenway Park's Green Monster, complete with Coke bottle and Citgo sign.
 Along the right-field foul line just beyond first base, a picnic pavilion is available for group outings from 20 up to 300 people.
 In 2006, a new pavilion opened above the right-field wall over the Sea Dogs bullpen.
 Modeled after the Green Monster seats at Fenway Park in Boston, it seats up to 393 people and gives fans an opportunity to catch a home run ball.
 After the 2024 season, construction began on a new locker room facility behind the left field grandstand.

+Logo

+The logo was designed by Guy Gilchrist and has remained the same throughout the franchise's existence with the exception of a color scheme change to reflect the team's affiliate transition from Marlins to Red Sox.
+It features an animated harbor seal whose head and flippers appear through the gap in the letter P. Explaining the inspirations for the logo, Gilchrist stated, "At the time that I did the Sea Dogs, the biggest-selling logos were the San Jose Sharks and the (Chicago) Bulls.
+And so, I mean, duh.
+I took Slugger and instead of him having a hockey stick in his mouth, I put a bat in his mouth.
+And I had him looking straight at us, just like a bull."

 Slugger the Sea Dog has been the Sea Dogs' mascot since May 6, 1994.
+The name originated from a cracked Carl Yastrzemski bat which Gilchrist received from Roger LaFrancois in the early 1980s.

 Season records

 The team was a member of the Northeast division of the Eastern League from 1994 to 2020 and the Northeast division of Double-A Northeast in 2021.
 They have been members of the Eastern League's Northeast division since 2022.

 In the below table, "Place" represents finish within the team's division for the overall regular reason.
-Note that in 2019 and since 2022, the Eastern League played a split-season schedule, with first-half and second-half winners advancing to the postseason.
+Note that in 2019 and since 2022, the Eastern League played a split-season schedule, with first half and second-half winners advancing to the postseason.